Apple Hired Former Facebook Privacy Employee Sandy Parakilas - The Mac Observer

 Sandy Parakilas

 Mr. Parakilas worked at Facebook for 18 months before leaving in 2012.
-Her job was to monitor Facebook developers and their compliance to the privacy policy.
+His job was to monitor Facebook developers and their compliance to the privacy policy.

 During his time there he warned senior Facebook executives that the company’s data-sharing policies could have potentially damaging consequences.
 However, Parakilas felt his concerns were being downplayed and eventually left the company for a job at Uber before moving on to a position at the Center for Humane Technology–a campaign group that advocates for stricter regulations on tech companies.